snowdrop/snowdrop-cloud-devex/README.md

 ## Compile the Spring Boot Java App

-- Compile it within the pod
+- Compile the code source pushed within the pod using this command

   ```bash
   sb compile